chlodrumond/monte/replit.md

 ## Overview

-Monte Academic Platform is a Flask-based web application designed as an academic platform with a mountaineering metaphor.
-The application features a minimalist design with a navy blue and gold color scheme, providing users with a homepage and login functionality.
-The platform is built using Flask as the backend framework with Bootstrap and custom CSS for the frontend.
+Monte Academic Platform is a complete Django-based educational platform with a mountain-themed gamification system.
+Students can upload and share academic materials, earn altitude points, and progress through mountain levels from Pedra Bonita to Everest.
+The platform features PUC-Rio email validation, user authentication, material sharing, commenting, rating systems, and user rankings.
+The application uses a navy blue and gold color scheme with responsive design.

 ## User Preferences